ckesanapalli/davidschirduan.github.io/_pages/bmchargen.md

   </div>
 </div>

 <small>Thanks to <a href="http://questingblog.com/">Ben Milton</a> for making an incredible RPG and to <a href="http://chrispwolf.com/">Christopher P. Wolf</a> for the code!
 For the curious I'll list some of the house-rules that Bone Marshes uses.
-If HP is less than 5, set it equal to 5.
-Renames copper to gold, just for convenience and familiarity.
-PCs start with equipment AND 2d6x10 gold.
+If HP is less than 4, set it equal to 4.
+Renames copper to coins, just for convenience and familiarity.
+PCs start with equipment AND 2d6x10 coins.
 PCs start with a random spellbook.
 PCs can fit two rations per slot, to facilitate more exploration.</small>

 <script>
 var knave;

+function generate() {
   var xmlhttp = new XMLHttpRequest();
   xmlhttp.onreadystatechange = function() {
     if (this.readyState == 4 && this.status == 200) {
       knave = JSON.parse(this.responseText);
     }
   };
   xmlhttp.open("GET", "/_pages/knave.json", true);
   xmlhttp.send();

-function generate() {
   /* ======= NAMES ======= */
   document.getElementById("charName").innerText = "Name: " + knave.Names[Math.floor(Math.random() * knave.Names.length)];